Story supplied by Voyage Wealth

 Will a bank ask for the same documentation?

 Borrowers may be able to avoid some of the paperwork by applying for a loan with their existing bank.
 However, this means being limited to the range of offerings in the market and risking missing out on a great deal.

 A broker has access to a wide range of banks and lenders across Australia, meaning they are generally able to find a loan that meets the borrowers' needs and current situation.
 Lending policies and pricing vary greatly in the market, and it’s the broker’s job to identify the best loan for the client’s circumstances.

 An experienced broker can usually tell a prospective client in the first meeting whether they have a chance of having a loan approved.
 With a vast range of loan products available a broker can generally find a loan product that suits their clients’ needs.

-Many brokers are able to gain access to client’s credit files which is extremely important as banks rely on this information to assess the overall risk of the client.
+Many brokers can gain access to the client’s credit files which is extremely important as banks rely on this information to assess the overall risk of the client.
 Having this information upfront can save a lot of time and money, and can allow the broker to provide valuable information and advice if items in the credit file need to be addressed, such as a default.